brettz9/jawbar/README.md

 # Todos

-1. Add support for key commands like up-down arrows and escape (or blur event) to collapse
+1. Add support for key commands like up-down arrows
 1. Change code to fully use stylesheet (querying CSSOM as necessary)

 # API